geoffrowland/mmistakes/_pages/events.md

 taxonomy: event
 ---

-Sample post listing for the category *events*.
+Sample post listing for the category *event*.